nasa/WinSURE/README.md

 # WinSURE

-SURE is a reliability analysis program used for calculating upper and lower bounds on for the operational and death state probabilities for a large class of semi-Markov models.
+WinSURE is a reliability analysis program used for calculating upper and lower bounds on for the operational and death state probabilities for a large class of semi-Markov models.
 The program is especially suited for the analysis of fault-tolerant reconfigurable systems.
 The